Learning Resources & Library Services

 Quiet Study and Group Study Rooms

 Within the Library there is a group study room for students which can be booked and a quiet study room for individual use.
-Please ask the library staff or contact them via email or telephone.
+Please ask the Library Advisors or contact them via email or telephone.

 Print & Photocopying